Highline College

 • Obstruction or disruption: Obstruction or disruption of any instruction, research, administration, disciplinary proceeding or other college activity.

-• Assault, intimidation, harassment: Assault, physical abuse, verbal abuse, threat(s), intimidation, harassment, bullying, stalking of another person or property.
+• Abuse of Others: Assault, physical abuse, verbal abuse, threat(s), or intimidation of another person or property.

 • Cyber-misconduct: Cyber-stalking, cyber-bullying or online-harassment.